venkat6885/DevOpsPractioner/README.md

 # DevOpsPractioner
-It is optional and used for Practice Git
+It is optional and used to Practice Git.
+We have edited the README file.